 We are delighted to announce that through the collaborative partnership of the Northbank BID and Westminster City Council, a further £18 million funding to improve the Strand/Aldwych gyratory has been secured.
-The scheme will not only elevate the wellbeing of local residents and visitors, but it will also act as a catalyst for further development in the area.
+The scheme will not only elevate the well-being of local residents and visitors, but will also act as a catalyst for further development in the area.

 With works set to begin this year and be completed by late 2022, the local authority funded improvements will provide much needed green space and enhanced pedestrian access.
 Under the scheme, the area in front of Somerset House and King’s College on the Strand will be transformed into a traffic-free area by August 2021.
 The existing traffic gyratory will be removed, and two-way traffic on Aldwych will be introduced, allowing for the creation of a pedestrian and cycle zone on the Strand between Lancaster Place and Surrey Street.
-The final phase of the scheme will see a new and improved public space in the heart of Central London, around the St Mary le Strand Church, creating a community and cultural hub.
+The final phase of the scheme will see a new and improved public space in the heart of Central London, around St Mary le Strand Church, creating a community and cultural hub.

 By leading this project, Northbank BID has developed a holistic approach for placemaking, which will revitalise the gateway to the West End.
 The scheme will see the creation of a thriving creative and cultural quarter underpinned by opportunities for collaboration through its strong links to neighbouring districts.
 Additional key benefits include:

 Delivered by an exemplary partnership between Northbank BID and Westminster City Council, the Strand/Aldwych improvements demonstrate the value of public and private sectors working together to deliver meaningful changes for the local community.
 The level of collaboration across the scheme has set the precedent for future proposals and has acted as a pilot project for repositioning the local area.